-Search by the name of the organization to gather information and recent news.
-You can also search by "<company name> scam" to see if this company has been reported in any type of fraudulent activity.
+Google is an excellent tool.
+Search by the name of the company to see what information you can find.
+You can also search by "<company name> scam" to see if this company has been reported as a scam.

 Check with Consumer Services